Eunice0927/Eunice0927/README.md

 - 👋 Hi, I’m @Eunice0927
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning iOS
+- 🌱 I’m currently learning iOS development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jes.e.0927@gamil.com